ngmysamuel/rusty-tracer/readme.md

 Lights are move in the opposite direction to the elements When you move the position of elements and lights, if you add 1 to x-value.
 Elements move right but Lights move left.

-calling another function that is inside impl{} from within impl {} as well
+Calling another function that is inside impl scope {} from within the impl scope {} as well

+Getting texture coords

 Problems: